Large Goods Vehicle C

 Practical Driver Training & Test (Driver CPC Module 3):

 Big Wheelers (South Wales) Limited are registered with the DVSA as a training provider and are able to book Driver CPC Module 3 LGV practical driving tests up to ten weeks in advance.
-This allows us a great deal of flexibility to arrange a course and test to suit your personal commitments.

 Practical Demonstration Test (CPC Module 4):

 To achieve the professional Driver CPC initial qualification, you will be required to complete the Initial Driver CPC Module 4 Practical Demonstration Test (test fee is £55.00).

 The Initial Driver CPC Module 4 test takes place at the practical test centre where the examiner will test your knowledge in the following areas: